Skip to main content

 The Formulas (in Plain English)

 Three temperature scales matter in everyday life.
 Celsius is what most of the world uses.
-Fahrenheit is the US holdout.
-Kelvin is for scientists.
+Fahrenheit is used for weather, ovens, and body temperature in the US.
+Kelvin is the absolute scale used in science and engineering.
 Here's how they connect:

 °F = (°C × 9/5) + 32